 Hope on a Rope: Keeping Vigil with Rahab

 Her story fans the flames of hope.
-It’s a story of recognition that against all odds, God is on the move and priorities must be reordered.
+It’s a story of recognition that against all odds: God is on the move and priorities must be reordered.
 It takes place many generations after Abraham.
 Two Hebrew spies, sent by Joshua to scout out the promised land, secretly enter the walled city of Jericho.
 They hide out … Continue reading Hope on a Rope: Keeping Vigil with Rahab

 The Old Man Whose Belief Became a Blessing for us All

 He was so old “his body was as good as dead.”
-Ages ago, or so it seemed to him and his menopausal wife, he’d left the land of the Chaldeans and led servants and livestock on a journey to a land God had promised to show him.
+Ages ago, or so it seemed to him and his barren wife, he’d left the land of the Chaldeans and led servants and livestock on a journey to a land God had promised to show him.
 “I will bless you,” God revealed to his … Continue reading The Old Man Whose Belief Became a Blessing for us All

 The Call of the Small: An Advent Invitation